 Getting a paid internship over the summer is the dream of many college students, but it doesn’t have to be just a dream if you take the right approach, engage in some networking, and start your search early.

 In addition to paid internships, you may want to look into ways to fund your internship (check your college’s career services office, various organizations, and foundations, etc.).
 Some students are able to do an unpaid internship in their field of interest by supplementing their internship with a part-time job.

 - Teaches the basic knowledge and skills required to get hired for a full-time job (either in the company where you interned or by one of its competitors)

 - Provides experiences that will positively enhance your resume

 - Helps you develop professional networking contacts that can assist you in your future job search

 Speak with academic advisors, school career counselors, and professors to discover which companies in your target industry offer worthwhile internships where you'll receive real, value-added experience.

 Prospecting for Internships

-Some of the best internship experiences come as a result of prospecting.
+Some of the best internships are landed as a result of prospecting.
 This means identifying companies or organizations that you want to work for and contacting them directly which can result in some of the best internships around for a number of reasons: